-The bottom section is less common but shows the callstack from user code into the API entry point, if such a callstack is available and the symbols are resolved.
+The bottom section is less commonly used but shows the callstack from user code into the API entry point, if such a callstack is available and the symbols are resolved.
 For more information check out the page on How do I capture callstacks?.

-This section lists the series of API calls made between the preceding drawcall and the currently selected drawcall.
-The current drawcall is always the last element in this list and is highlighted in bold.
+This section lists the series of API calls made between the preceding action and the currently selected action.
+The current action is always the last element in this list and is highlighted in bold.
 By default it is also the selected element.

-Each API call can be expanded to see the parameters that were passed to it, in the form that they were serialised out to the log file.
+Each API call can be expanded to see the parameters that were passed to it, in the form that they were serialised out to the capture.

 The callstack section can be expanded by double clicking on the separator and collapsed in the same way.
 Once open its size can be adjusted by clicking and dragging on the separator.

 This section will either show “No callstack available” or “Need to resolve symbols” as appropriate when the callstacks aren’t ready for display.